fluttercommunity/flutter_launcher_icons/README.md

 To check whether you have, try running `flutter devices`.

-There should be a line similar to the following in the output:
+You should see a line similar to the following in its output:

 ```
 Web Server (web) • web-server • web-javascript • Flutter Tools